CSS-Tricks/conferences/site/conferences/2021-jsworld-conference.md

 byline: JSworld Conference is the Worlds Premier Javascript Conference of 2021.
 J
 ---

 JSworld Conference Online is the Largest & Most Epic JavaScript Conference and Community Event of 2021.
-Learn & Talk directly with the JavaScript Frontend Developer Leaders from around the world.
+Learn & Talk directly with the JavaScript Front-End Developer Leaders from around the world.